Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Introduction

-Despite its advanced characteristics, FL suffers from local drifts \citep{scaffold} across multiple clients due to the non-independent and identically distributed (non-IID) issue, as illustrated in Fig. \ref{local drift}.
-In homogenous scenario (Fig. \ref{Homogenous FL}), each client has a similar local objective function due to the IID data and homogenous devices.
+Despite its advanced characteristics, FL suffers from local drifts \cite{scaffold} across multiple clients due to the non-independent and identically distributed (non-IID) issue, as illustrated in Fig. \ref{local drift}.
+In a homogenous scenario (Fig. \ref{Homogenous FL}), each client has a similar local objective due to the IID data and homogenous devices.
 As a result, the global update follows a similar optimization direction as observed in centralized training (Fig. \ref{Centralized training}).
 Unfortunately, in practice, individual clients in FL often exhibit significant heterogeneity, as depicted in Fig. \ref{Heterogeneous FL}.
-First, \emph{Heterogenous data} induces diverse local optimization directions, straying from global minima \citep{scaffold}.
-Moreover, \emph{heterogeneous devices} (e.g., client 3 in Fig. \ref{Heterogeneous FL}) with varying computational speeds and communication capacities exacerbate the situation \citep{FedProx} , leading to decreased convergence rate and compromised performance.
-Recently, corresponding solutions have been proposed to address the non-IID issue from different FL steps, including regularization \citep{FedProx, FedDyn, FedDECORR}, contrastive learning \citep{MOON}, variance reduction \citep{scaffold} during local training, and normalized averaging \citep{FedNova}, momentum update \citep{FedAvgM, Slowmo, FedOpt} during server aggregation.
-Additionally, personalized federated learning (pFL) methods \citep{FedAMP, FedLA} tackle the non-IID issue by training customized local model on each client.
-However, these methods are not aware of gradient conflicts across clients or invesgate the relationship between the non-IID issue and the gradient conflict phenomenon in FL.
+First, \emph{Heterogeneous data} induces diverse local optimization directions, straying from global minima \cite{scaffold}.
+Moreover, \emph{heterogeneous devices} (e.g., client 3 in Fig. \ref{Heterogeneous FL}) with varying computational speeds and communication capacities exacerbate the situation \cite{FedProx}, leading to a decreased convergence rate and compromised performance.
+Recently, corresponding solutions have been proposed to address the non-IID issue from different FL steps, including variance reduction \cite{scaffold}, regularization \cite{FedProx, FedDyn, FedDECORR}, contrastive learning \cite{MOON}, and sharpness-aware optimization \cite{FedSAM, FedSAM2} during local training, as well as normalized averaging \cite{FedNova}, layer-wise aggregation \cite{FedMA, FedLA}, momentum update \cite{FedAvgM, Slowmo, FedOpt}, and outlier pruning \cite{Outlier} during server aggregation.
+Additionally, personalized federated learning (pFL) methods \cite{FedAMP, FedLA} tackle the non-IID issue by training a customized local model on each client.
+However, these methods are unaware of gradient conflicts across clients or investigate the relationship between the non-IID issue and the gradient conflict phenomenon in FL.
+On the other hand, PCGrad \cite{PCGrad} first identifies that conflicting gradients lead to performance degradation in multi-task learning.
+Subsequently, \cite{DGGS} extend this insight to domain generation, presenting two gradient agreement strategies to alleviate gradient conflict.
+In contrast, we center on the gradient conflict phenomenon during server aggregation in FL caused by the non-IID issue.